Iraq–Poland relations

-The Iraqi-Polish relations are the official bilateral relations and diplomatic relations between Iraq and Poland.
-Iraq has an embassy held in Warsaw.
+The Iraq–Poland relations are the official bilateral relations and diplomatic relations between Iraq and Poland.
+Iraq has an embassy in Warsaw.
 Poland has an embassy in Baghdad.

 History

 Early history

 In the mid-19th century, under Ottoman rule, Polish physician and émigré activist Stanisław Drozdowski took part in eradicating the plague epidemic in Baghdad for which he was awarded the title of Pasha of Baghdad.

 In 1942, during the evacuation of Polish civilians from the USSR in World War II, some Polish military personnel under General Władysław Anders, were evacuated to Iraq, while some Polish civilians went to refugee camps in Iran.

-1980s
+1970s and 1980s

-In the 1980s, Poland stayed neutral in the Iran–Iraq War.
+During the 1970s and 1980s, bilateral economic ties expanded under the Polish People's Republic.
+Polish state-owned enterprises, such as Polimex-Cekop, Budimex, and Naftobudowa, executed approximately 25 large-scale investment projects in Iraq, including the construction of food processing plants, roads, bridges, and oil infrastructure.

+During the Iran–Iraq War in the 1980s, Poland maintained an official stance of neutrality.

 1990s

 In August 1990, following Saddam Hussein's invasion of Kuwait, Polish intelligence agents rescued six U.S. intelligence officers out of Iraq (via Turkey).
 At the time, several thousand Poles were in Iraq working on construction projects, given them a greater ability to avoid detection by Iraqi intelligence.
 Poland's assistance to the U.S. during the Persian Gulf War, which was revealed in 1995, led to closer U.S.-Poland relations.

+In May 1991, following the severance of diplomatic ties between the United States and Iraq after the Gulf War, Poland was chosen as the protecting power for the U.S. in Baghdad.